henriqueetges/MyExpectations/README.md

 - Annotator package

-    Inside of the utils package, we have two classes that will handle annotating and checking the datasets:
+    Inside of the utils package, we have a couple classes that will handle loading configs, loading dataframes, annotating and checking the datasets:
+    - ConfigLoader: loads the configs for the tables out of the config file
+    - DataLoader: loads the data into Spark Dataframes based on the configs
     - Annotator: Handle table operations, checking each column of the dataset against the pre-defined tests Types of tests:
             - Completeness: is_null